wjade/zmk-keyboard-cornix/README.md

 # ZMK Keyboard for  Cornix

 This community firmwarw has been tested with Cornix using ZMK and provides full split-role configuration, battery power management, and Bluetooth central/peripheral setup per ZMK split guidelines

 ![image](images/cornix_with_dongle.png)
 ![image](images/cornix_layout.png)

+## warning：device breakdown recovery

+the original cornix use flash layout with softdevice so in the project. all board use nosd layout as default

+if you flash firmware into dongle and found it can't work with the original  firmware you have two solutions

+1. （recommend）flash the sd restore uf2 under boooader direcotry（its for nice nano 2 ，but i think it works for most of nrf52840 device）
+2. build your firmware  with snippet  'nrf 52840-nosd', make zmk ignore soft device

 ## TODO LIST